Applies to: Windows 7/8/10 and MAC operating systems.

 Hello folks.
-A customer of mine sent me a note that had a quite fancy signature in the bottom, complete with his details, address, contact details.
-Wanted to ask you how can i insert a signature of my own into my Outlook email.
+A customer of mine sent me a note that had a quite fancy signature in the bottom, complete with his name, address, contact details.
+Wanted to ask you how can i auto insert a signature of my own into my Outlook email.
 Note that i use multiple email accounts concurrently – Gmail for business usage and Outlook.com for personal; so i would like to have couple of signatures defined.
 Is that possible?
 If so, how?

-- Now select Options
+- Now, select Options.

-- Go ahead and select Mail
+- Then, go ahead and select Mail.

 - At the right hand side of the dialog hit the Signatures button.